jasonfb/universal_track_manager/README.md

 Most privacy laws regulate the usage, storage, transmission, and removal of this data once you are retaining it in your database as well.

-*By using this gem you are responsible for complying with the appropriate laws and regulations subject to you.*

 You will note that most old privacy policies talk about much of this data being stored in "log files."
 This gem takes the data retention _farther_ and stores the data into the database.
 (So you should modify your privacy policy accordingly.)

-Please should consult a legal expert familiar with the laws of your region regarding data retention and capture if you are going to use this gem.
+**By using this gem you are responsible for complying with the appropriate laws and regulations subject to you.**

 # Installation